Tag: erotic fiction

 Emma accepts the abyss within her, renouncing the boundaries of self for something vast and ancient and patient.

-Within the Neuralverse, Asunder’s a pivotal revelation.
-It exposes the dystopian vision at the heart of the Deep Dream State and foreshadows the darker architectures of Incognitoh and Sitri Center.
+Within the Neuralverse, Asunder is a pivotal revelation.
+It exposes the dystopian vision at the heart of Deep Dream State and foreshadows the darker architectures of Incognitoh and Sitri Center.
 Every subsequent arc carries its fingerprints: ancient covenant, ecstatic surrender, the moment human ambition meets something that was never human at all.